LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-Init.md

 Done (finished: 7/15/2019 10:20:09 AM; duration: 00:01:14.0338861)
 ```

-## For λ# Contributors
+## For LambdaSharp Contributors
 The `init` command builds and deploys the local LambdaSharp.Core module when the `LAMBDASHARP` environment variable is set.
-To force `init` to use the published λ# Core module instead, append the `--use-published` option.
+To force `init` to use the published LambdaSharp Core module instead, append the `--use-published` option.
 Alternatively, the `--local` option can be used to provide the location of a local check-out of the LambdaSharpTool source tree.